Reading the complex reality of India’s Jewish communities: Tiny – but still expanding

 Check the evidence in Bene Appétit, where David surveys (via visits to each location) the relatively familiar cultural landscape of Cochin, Bene Israeli coastal Maharashtra, and Baghdadi Jewish Kolkata, then wings off to visit the “Bene Ephraim Jews of Andhra Pradesh”, the “Bnei Menashe Jews of Manipur” and “Bnei Menashe Jews of Mizoram”.
 All these are freshly minted Indian Jewish communities that are in the process of “rediscovering” – under strict rabbinical supervision – an orthodox Jewish identity, complete with intricate Biblical genealogical underpinnings.

 Every time another batch pursues the years-long process until fruition, they petition to make aliyah, and an extensive network of agencies helps them move to Israel.
 In this way, thousands have gone, and many more are in line.
-By the mytho-historical calculus used to support their case for “Jewish origins” it’s theoretically possible – albeit highly unlikely – the entire Kuki, Mizo and Chin peoples, comprising several million individuals living along India’s border with Burma, could eventually qualify as Jewish Indians, along with another seven million members of the Madiga caste community from Andhra Pradesh, Telangana and Karnataka.
+By the myth-historical calculus used to support their case for “Jewish origins” it’s theoretically possible – albeit highly unlikely – the entire Kuki, Mizo and Chin peoples, comprising several million individuals living along India’s border with Burma, could eventually qualify as Jewish Indians, along with another seven million members of the Madiga caste community from Andhra Pradesh, Telangana and Karnataka.

 Of course, none of this is actually in the altogether pleasant Bene Appétit.
 Ever since Book of Esther close to 20 years ago, I’ve been an enthusiastic fan of Esther David’s enviably light touch, and eye for detail.
 Now aged 76, she’s still got it, as in this description of Fort Kochi: “The entire evening had a magical feeling, as seagulls and other birds circled above while the fish got caught in the Chinese nets.
 Hidden amidst the trees, along the seashore, there were birds like coppersmith barbets and green bee-eaters.
 We watched in amazement as the vibrant blue of a kingfisher’s wing stood out against the evening sky, amidst the cargo ships anchored along the coastline with the sound of their horns and flickering lights.”

 Despite the lovely atmospherics and many excellent recipes (I am rather keen to try her “family favourite” tiljur potatoes), however, another element of David’s book caught me by surprise.
-She does such a good job explaining the tangled background of her own Bene Israelis: they were first identified as Jewish only in the 18th century, and despite extensive “re-Judaisation” over generations that identity was again denied in Israel (where they had to undergo ritual reconversion).
+She does such a good job explaining the tangled background of her own Bene Israelis: they were first identified as Jewish only in the 18th century, and despite extensive “re-Judaisation” over generations that their identity was again denied in Israel (where they had to undergo ritual reconversion).
 But when it comes to the Bene Ephraim and Bnei Menashe, Bene Appétit gives us zero context.
 We’re simply told, “the Jewish population of this area continue to practice Judaism, as their ancestors did”.

 Unknown diaspora